 SAT and ACT: 99th percentile

 Michael’s life-long passion is literature.
 Even before college, Michael devoured Shakespeare, Austen, Nabokov, Kawabata, and many others.
 This love of literature naturally progressed to the pursuit of philosophy while pursuing an undergraduate degree at Columbia University.
 Michael has always sought to learn other languages, studying Japanese and Chinese while at Columbia, to add to his Spanish studies.
-He also contributed to both his College and High School papers as either an author or editor.
+He also pursued Java computer programming, studied specialized STEM topics like Oceanography, and contributed to the Columbia Daily Spectator as an author and editor.

 Michael has always enjoyed helping students with their SATs and schoolwork.
 He also enjoys volunteering with special needs students at Cerebral Palsy of North Jersey.
-Michael’s philosophy background has enabled him to see his students, and all people, as unique thinkers with whom he is in inspiring dialogue.
+Michael’s philosophy background has enabled him to see his students as unique thinkers with whom he is in inspiring dialogue, whether they are wrestling with a difficult literary passage or a complex algebraic equation.

 New York University, Courant Institute